fserb/canvas2D/spec/display-list-object.md

 ### Container

-Programmatically, a DLO can be used with a Canvas context of time `2dRetained`:
+Programmatically, a DLO can be used with a Canvas context of type `2dRetained`:

 ```js
 const canvas = document.getElementById("my-canvas-element");
 const ctx = canvas.getContext("2dRetained");
 ```

-> _**Why**: A `2dRetined` context type is a drop-in replacement for the current `2d` context type, allowing applications to incrementally adopt DLO.
-However, the `2dRetained` context type may in the future add new drawing APIs that are not available in the `2d` context type._
+A `2dRetined` context type is a drop-in replacement for the current `2d` context type and supports the same drawing methods.

+> _**Why**: A drop-in replacement context type (actually a superset) allows applications to incrementally adopt retained mode Canvas._

 ### Reading a DLO

-A DLO can be obtained from a `2dRetained` context:
+A DLO can be obtained from a Canvas `2dRetained` context:

 ```js
 dlo = ctx.getDisplayList();